toscollection/tbd-studio-se/PATCH_RELEASE_NOTE.md

 This patch contains the following fixes:

-- [7.2.1] [Warn in CosmosDB]: Reduce to Trace "query does not contain any reference an index"
+- TPS-3951 [7.2.1] [Warn in CosmosDB]: Reduce to Trace "query does not contain any reference an index"(TDI-42659)
-- [7.2.1] error in  tCosmosdbInput component when Cosmos DB got upgraded from 3.2 to 3.6 version
+- TPS-4436 [7.2.1] error in  tCosmosdbInput component when Cosmos DB got upgraded from 3.2 to 3.6 version(TDI-44934)

 ## Prerequisites